paycoreio/docs/docs/products/provider-hub/basic-concepts.md

 # Basic Concepts

+Let's look at the basic concepts with which the payment hub operates.

 ## What is a Payment Gateway?

 The main job of a payment gateway is to validate your customer’s credit card details securely, make sure the funds are available for the payment and get you paid.